hako-mikan/sd-webui-regional-prompter/prompt_en.md

 threshold : 0.7
 negative common prompt : Enable
 ```
-Prompt-EX mode is an effective mode for specifying multiple areas and has the effect of overwriting areas with the ones that come later.
-Therefore, it is effective to specify the areas in a larger order.
+Prompt-EX mode is an effective mode for specifying multiple regions and has the effect of overwriting regions with the ones that come later.
+Therefore, it is effective to specify the regions in a larger order.

 Then the umbrella became properly red.
-The second image is the calculated area.
-It's properly shaped like an umbrella, and the head part is out of the area.
-This area varies depending on the prompt, so it's necessary to adjust it with the Threshold.
-If the Threshold is small, the area will be wider.
+The second image is the calculated region.
+It's properly shaped like an umbrella, and the head part is out of the region.
+This region varies depending on the prompt, so it's necessary to adjust it with the Threshold.
+If the Threshold is small, the region will be wider.
 ![1](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/ptutorial11.png)

 Here, negative prompts are also set up.